bartTC/django-staticinline/README.rst

     mCC');
     }

-Custom filters
+Custom Encoder
 --------------

-You can add custom filters by setting them in a custom AppConfig.
+You can add custom encoder by setting them in a custom AppConfig.
 See the default AppConfig in ``staticinline/apps.py`` for further documentation.
 The test suite also uses a custom AppConfig, which will help you to understand the setup.
 See ``staticinline/tests/testapp/apps.py`` for it.